 Current Core Curriculum Resources Leveraged:

-- Heggerty Phonemic Awareness & Phonics to Reading (4K-2nd) - Lodi Primary School
+Heggerty Phonemic Awareness, Phonics to Reading, & Handwriting Without Tears (4K-2nd) - Lodi Primary School

-- myView Literacy (3rd-5th) - Lodi Elementary School
+myView Literacy & Handwriting Without Tears (3rd-5th) - Lodi Elementary School

-- Ready Reading, Ready Writing, Sonday Essentials Phonics (3rd-5th) - OSC School
+Ready Reading, Ready Writing, Sonday Essentials Phonics, & Handwriting Without Tears (3rd-5th) - OSC School

 Lodi will continue to review what curricular resources best meet ACT 20's requirements and our students' needs.
 During the 24-25 school year, we will continue to evaluate recommended resources from the Department of Public Instruction.